hwanhuh/mesh2gaussian/README.md

 The density and scale of these Gaussians are determined by the local geometry of the mesh, aiming to create a faithful representation of the original surface.
 The CUDA implementation significantly accelerates this process by parallelizing the sampling and Gaussian generation steps on the GPU.

-- I use GaussModel class implemented in [torch-splatting](https://github.com/hbb1/torch-splatting)
+- I use the GaussModel class implemented in [torch-splatting](https://github.com/hbb1/torch-splatting)